-Designing a Computer Code to Estimate the Committed Dose Equivalent to Internal Organs Following the Injection of a Radiopharmaceutical \Z. Keldani, R. Roman and S. Saadi University of Ontario Institute of Technology, Ontario, Canada zaid.keldani@uoit.net An Undergraduate Level Submission Summary Radiopharmaceuticals are drugs that contain radioactive isotopes and are used within the nuclear medicine field for diagnostic procedures.
+Designing a Computer Code to Calculate the Committed Dose Equivalent to Internal Organs Following the Injection of a Radiopharmaceutical

+Z. Keldani, R. Roman, S. Saadi and E. Nichita University of Ontario Institute of Technology, Ontario, Canada zaid.keldani@uoit.net

+Abstract

+Radiopharmaceuticals are drugs that contain radioactive isotopes and are used in the nuclear medicine field for diagnostic procedures.
 There is a demand for an effective software to calculate the Committed Dose Equivalent (CDE) to patients.
 The designed software would be a useful tool for medical professionals in the nuclear medicine field and for any patient interested in knowing the dose received following the injection of a radiopharmaceutical.
 The aim is to design an affordable and easy to learn tool to estimate the Committed Dose Equivalent to various organs of interest as well as the total body.

+1.0 Introduction

-1.0 Introduction Radiopharmaceuticals are radioactive agents used to diagnose and treat specific medical problems.
-They may be administered to the patient in various ways such as injection, ingestion, or placed into the eye [1]; the type of radiopharmaceutical used and the way it is introduced into the patient's body determine the targeted organ.
+Radiopharmaceuticals are radioactive agents used to diagnose and treat specific medical problems.
+They may be administered to the patient in various ways such as injection, ingestion, or placed into the eye [1]; the targeted organ determines the type of radiopharmaceutical used and the way it is introduced into the patient's body.
 The radioactivity is then detected by dedicated imaging equipment and scans are generated.
 These scans are images of the targeted organs enabling the observation and examination of how the organs are functioning.
 Moreover, these images enable the detection of cancer or tumors that may be present within an organ.
-Currently, Iodine-131 (I-131) and Technetium-99m (Tc-99m) are the most commonly used radiopharmaceuticals, in Canada Tc-99m is used in over 80% of all nuclear medicine scans [2].
+Currently, Technetium-99m (Tc-99m) and Iodine-131 (I-131) are the most commonly used radiopharmaceutical, in Canada Tc-99m is used in over 80% of all nuclear medicine scans [2].
 With numerous scans and diagnostic procedures being widely conducted, a demand is present for an effective software to estimate a patient's Committed Dose Equivalent (CDE).

+2.0 Methodology

-2.0 Methodology To develop the software, the scope was set to include modelling the bio-distribution of the radioactive material, calculating the activity in regions of interest of the human body (source organs), as well as computing the dose based on the distribution of the injected radiopharmaceutical.
-In order to model the distribution of the radioactive material and determine the localization in each organ, a multi-compartment bio-kinetic model was studied and analyzed.
-A multi-compartment model, which consists of blocks, each representing one or a group of organs, provides information on the bio-distribution of the radioactive material as well as its concentrations.
-The multi-compartment model can be mathematically be represented as a system of differential equations which can then be used to calculate the activity in source organs and the dose received by target organs.
-As a result, a multi-compartment model of I-131 was adopted and chosen as a pilot study to perform dose calculations due to its reasonable complexity.
+To develop the dose calculator software, the scope was set to include modelling, calculating the activity distribution in regions of interest of the human body, as well as computing the dose based on the distribution of the injected radiopharmaceutical.
+In order to model the distribution of the radioactive material and determine the localization percentage in each organ, a multi-compartment bio-kinetic model was studied and analyzed.
+A multi-compartment model, which consists of blocks, each representing one or a group of organs, provides information on the bio-distribution of the radioactive material.
+The multi-compartment model can be mathematically represented as a system of differential equations which can then be used to calculate the activity and the dose received by the target organs.
+As a result, a multi-compartment bio-kinetic model of

+I-131 was adopted and chosen to build a preliminary design of the software and to be used as a pilot study to perform dose calculations due to its reasonable complexity.